 Symbrenthia hypatia

 Regional Distribution: Myanmar, Thailand, Laos, Malaysia, Indonesia, Philippines

-Flight time: not really known but possibly not during the colder months
+Flight time: not known but possibly excluding the colder months Wingspan: 30-45mm

-Larval Hosts: not known but likely to be from the Urticaceae family of plants.
+Larval Hosts: not known but likely to be from the Urticaceae family of plants, similar to other members of this genus.

+Symbrenthia hypatia